metabrainz/listenbrainz-server/docs/developers/architecture.rst

 12) listenbrainz-timescale: timescale instance for LB to store listens and playlists.

-13) listenbrainz-typesense, listenbrainz-mbid-mapping, listenbrainz-mbid-mapping-writer-prod: ???
+13) listenbrainz-typesense: typsense (typo robust search) used by the mbid-mapping.

+14) listenbrainz-mbid-mapping: A cron container that fires off periodic MBID data processing tasks.

+15) listenbrainz-mbid-mapping-writer-prod: Maps incoming listens to the MBID mapping as well as updating the mapping.

-14) listenbrainz spark cluster: spark cluster to generate statistics and recommendations for LB.
+16) listenbrainz spark cluster: spark cluster to generate statistics and recommendations for LB.

 Services not exclusive to ListenBrainz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-15) postgres-floyd: primary database instance shared by multiple MetaBrainz projects.
+17) postgres-floyd: primary database instance shared by multiple MetaBrainz projects.
 The main ListenBrainz DB resides here as well as the MessyBrainz DB.

-16) rabbitmq-clash: rabbitmq instance shared by MetaBrainz services. listenbrainz queues are under /listenbrainz vhost.
+18) rabbitmq-clash: rabbitmq instance shared by MetaBrainz services. listenbrainz queues are under /listenbrainz vhost.

 Listen Flow
 ===========